heathhenley/AOC/2024/README.md

 or'ing all the subcases together  - oh well - would have been a bit faster.
 I just implemented in ocaml - and IMO it's really nice, honestly should have done this one in ocaml first, I just like the string manipulation in python better

+### Day 8
+This was a cool one - a little bit hard to parse the problem description to be honest - but it was finding the two locations (antinodes) that were along the same slope of each pair of specific points in the grid, as long as each "antinode" point was 2 times the distance between one of the points, and 1 times the distance from the other - I just point 1 + 2 * (dr, dc) and point 2 - 2 * (dr, dc) - where (dr, dc) is the vector between the two points.
+For part to is the same idea, but you need to get the all the valid grid points on the line between them.
+The trick I think was to get the gcd and then use it to reduce the slope to make sure you step through all the int grid points on the line.
+Did it in Python to start, will do it in Ocaml "tomorrow" (today).